jcurl/RJCP.DLL.CodeQuality/README.md

 ### 2.4 The Current Directory

-Do not make the assumption of the position of the current directory, as it changes depending on the test context.
+Do not assume any current value for the current directory, as it changes depending on the test context.

 In NUnit 2.x, the current directory is the same as the `TestContext.CurrentContext.CurrentDirectory`.
 In NUnit 3.x it is no longer set